Updated Title Publisher

 Description

 In the past, at the foot of the New West, there was a village called Changuang.
-In this village lived a young man who had pledged his life to a childhood sweetheart, giving her a white jade pendant as a token of their love, vowing to propose once he became successful.
+In this village lived a young man who had pledged his life to a childhood sweetheart, giving her a white jade pendant as a token of their love, and vowing to propose once he had become successful.

 The young man was a peddler, making a living by trading grain in the surrounding areas.
-One day, a luxurious boat sailed down the river near the village, more splendid than anything the villagers had ever seen.
-At the bow stood a fat monk in a yellow robe, radiating golden light.
-The villagers believed he must be an enlightened monk.
+One day, a luxurious ferry sailed down the river near the village, more splendid than anything the villagers had ever seen.
+At the bow stood a plump monk in a yellow robe, radiating golden light.
+The villagers believed he must have been enlightened.

-After the arrival of the boat, the temple in the mountains grew larger and larger, and the young man’s grain trade flourished.
+After the arrival of the ferry, the temple in the mountains grew larger and larger, and the young man’s grain trade flourished.

 The young man gathered some brave villagers to search for her in the mountains.
 They found no trace of her but came across a towering pagoda by the riverbank.
 The young man led them there to rest.